SAP-archive/IssieBoard/README.md

 # IssieBoard

-Configurable extension Keyboard application for iOS that helps in acquiring typing skills for a variety of developmental disabilities and motor skills, such as visual impairments, learning disabilities, cerebral palsy, developmental and mental disability.
+Configurable extension keyboard application for iOS that helps in acquiring typing skills for a variety of developmental disabilities and motor skills, such as visual impairments, learning disabilities, cerebral palsy, developmental and mental disability.

 ### Keyboard features